 Every IAM entity starts without any permission.
 In other words, users can do nothing, which means they do not even have the option to change their own passwords.
-IAM users don’t have permission to create, modify VPC resources.
+IAM users don’t have permission to create or modify VPC resources.

 IAM users and groups

-- An IAM user is provided with username and a secret access key which can be used to access AWS through cli.
-They can also access the AWS console with username and password.
+- An IAM user is provided with a username and a secret access key which can be used to access AWS through CLI.
+They can also access the AWS console with a username and password.

-- When we create the user in IAM the keys has to be safely stored as they cannot be recovered.
-A new key has to be created for the same user incase its misplaced.
+- When we create the user in IAM the keys have to be safely stored as they cannot be recovered.
+A new key has to be created for the same user in case its misplaced.

 - We keep users in a certain group depending on the level of access, this is called IAM Groups.

 Best practices for security to use Amazon cloud watch.
 If we use Amazon virtual private cloud(VPC) to host your AWS resources, you can start up a private connection between your VPC(virtual private cloud) and cloud watch logs.